 The Physician as Teacher

 Alternative medicine can treat many conditions effectively.
-We practice many forms of alternative medicine at CARE Wellness Center, mostly acupuncture and chiropractic.
+We practice many forms of alternative medicine at CARE Wellness Center, mostly acupuncture, herbal medicine, reiki and chiropractic.
 We serve the residents of north Broward and south palm beach county including Margate, Coral Springs, Coconut Creek, and West Boca.
 Call us today to get started at 954-586-8088

 Learn more about alternative medicine, specifically acupuncture, and how it may help you regain balance, strength, hope and health!